How to Calm Travel Anxiety Naturally: Over the Counter Remedies

 If your flight is long enough, do try and get some sleep.
 Skip the alcohol, and opt for hot tea along with a calming supplement.
 While booze may relax you in the short term, it’s a not a good solution for a long flight, and you’ll pay for it in the longer term.
 Ramping down your out of control nervous system is the first step in overcoming fear of flying.

 I do try to sleep for as much of my flight as I can.
-(And honestly, this is just as much to not be awake and suffering, as it is to arrive fresh and ready to explore).
+(And honestly, this is just as much to not be awake and stressing, as it is to arrive fresh and ready to explore).

 Relaxing Aromatherapy